IDQ Webinars: with Dr Laura Sebastian-Coleman

 About the Author

-Laura Sebastian-Coleman IQCP, a data quality architect at Optum, has worked on data quality in large health care data warehouses since 2003.
-Optum specializes in improving the performance of the health system by providing analytics, technology, and consulting services.
-Laura has implemented data quality metrics and reporting, launched and facilitated Optum’s Data Quality Community, contributed to data consumer training programs, and has led efforts to establish data standards and to manage metadata.
+Laura Sebastian-Coleman IQCP, Data Quality Center of Excellence Lead at Cigna, has worked on data quality in large health care data warehouses since 2003.
+Laura has implemented data quality metrics and reporting, launched and facilitated stakeholder meetings on data quality, contributed to data consumer training programs, and has led efforts to establish data standards and to manage metadata.
 In 2009, she led a group of analysts from Optum and UnitedHealth Group in developing the original Data Quality Assessment Framework (DQAF) which is the basis for her book Measuring Data Quality for Ongoing Improvement: A Data Quality Assessment Framework (Morgan Kaufmann, 2013).